esawdust/eagledroppings/README.md

 2) File->Import each of the .brd files above for A, B, and C respectively 2a) When you import a design it lets you place it somewhere on your board layout much as if you were placing a component on the board, but you can place the entire imported design instead.
+2b) Notice that when you import the .brd clone, its schematic comes right along with it as a new sheet in your design which is nice to keep the instances all separated and easy to manage within EAGLE.

 3) Route your board normally from there.
 It's useful to provide some connection points on your sub-module in the board layout before you clone it - just makes it someone easier to